Do I Need Flood Insurance & How Much Do I Need?

-Aside from knowing what flood insurance covers, what your options are for securing a policy and five substantial things you should know about flood insurance, knowing whether or not you need coverage — and how much of it you need — is crucial to your family’s financial wellbeing.
+Aside from knowing what flood insurance covers, what your options are for securing a policy and knowing whether or not you need coverage — and how much of it you need — is crucial to your family’s financial wellbeing.

 Do I Need Flood Insurance?

 Although flood insurance isn’t required in every situation, you certainly need flood coverage in a boatload of situations.
 We highly recommend you purchase a flood insurance policy if you live in one of FEMA’s designated flood zones.
 Their interactive map tells you status quickly if you’re in that zone.

 Since flooding is caused by melting snow, harsh windstorms and rainstorms, as well as overflowing rivers, ponds, lakes and creeks, many areas in the United States are within some designation of a flood zone nowadays.